-30.2 Monday to Friday

-- 30.2.1 An employee recalled to work after the expiration (conclusion) of the employees working time (whether notified before or after leaving the premises) for the day and after leaving work for the day, will be paid for a minimum of four (4) hours work at one and a half times the ordinary prescribed rate for each time so recalled. - 30.2.2 If the employee is required to work for two (2) hours or more, he/she will be paid for a minimum of four (4) hours work calculated at one and a half times the ordinary prescribed rate for the first three (3) hours and at double the ordinary rate prescribed thereafter.
+- 29.1 If an employee is required to attend to a call-out the employee shall discuss and agree with the Call out Officer, Manager Operations or Team Leader when and what time he/she will be required to return to work to start their ordinary hours of work.
+Whatever time is negotiated to return to work will be at the usual ordinary hours of work rate. - 29.2 Call-outs must comply with rests as outlined under the OHS&W Act and requirements. - 29.3 Monday to Friday - 29.3.1 An employee recalled to work after the expiration (conclusion) of the employees working time (whether notified before or after leaving the premises) for the day and after leaving work for the day, will be paid for a minimum of four (4) hours work at one and a half times the ordinary prescribed rate for each time so recalled. - 29.3.2 If the employee is required to work for two (2) hours or more, he/she will be paid for a minimum of four (4) hours work calculated at one and a half times the ordinary prescribed rate for the first three (3) hours and at double the ordinary rate prescribed thereafter.

-30.3 Saturdays
+29.4 Saturdays

-30.3.1 An employee called out to work on a Saturday, will be paid for a minimum of three (3) hours work calculated at one and a half times the ordinary prescribed rate for each time so called out.
+29.4.1 An employee called out to work on a Saturday, will be paid for a minimum of three (3) hours work calculated at one and a half times the ordinary prescribed rate for each time so called out.
 Provided that the employee, if required to work for two (2) hours or more, will be paid for a minimum of four (4) hours work calculated at one and a half times the ordinary prescribed rate for the first three (3) hours and at double the ordinary prescribed rate thereafter.

-30.4 Overlapping Call-Outs
+29.5 Overlapping Call-Outs

-30.4.1 Each call-out stands alone, provided however that where an employee is notified of a subsequent call-out prior to returning to his/her place of residence (after performing the first call-out), the total time taken will be treated as a single call-out.
+29.5.1 Each call-out stands alone, provided however that where an employee is notified of a subsequent call-out prior to returning to his/her place of residence (after performing the first call-out), the total time taken will be treated as a single call-out.

-30.5 Overtime/Meals Associated With Work Breaks
+29.6 Overtime/Meals Associated With Work Breaks

-- 30.5.1 Unless the period of overtime is less than one and a half hours, an employee, before starting overtime after working ordinary hours (up to 10 hours), is allowed a meal break of 20 minutes, paid for at ordinary rates. - 30.5.2 An employer and employee may agree to any variation of this provision to meet the circumstances of the work in hand, provided that the employer is not required to make payment in respect of any time allowed in excess of 20 minutes. - 30.5.3 An employee who is required to work during any portion of a recognised meal break will be paid at the appropriate overtime rate until released for the full period of the employees meal break.

-30.5.4 An employee working overtime is allowed a crib time of 20 minutes without deduction of pay after each four (4) hours of overtime worked if the employee continues work after such crib time.
+- 29.6.1 Unless the period of overtime is less than one and a half hours, an employee, before starting overtime after working ordinary hours (up to 10 hours), is allowed a meal break of 20 minutes, paid for at ordinary rates. - 29.6.2 An employer and employee may agree to any variation of this provision to meet the circumstances of the work in hand, provided that the employer is not required to make payment in respect of any time allowed in excess of 20 minutes. - 29.6.3 An employee who is required to work during any portion of a recognised meal break will be paid at the appropriate overtime rate until released for the full period of the employees meal break. - 29.6.4 An employee working overtime is allowed a crib time of 20 minutes without deduction of pay after each four (4) hours of overtime worked if the employee continues work after such crib time.

-31. Rest Period After Performing Overtime
+30. Rest Period After Performing Overtime